Mesh

 meshc init --template todo-api --db postgres my_shared_todo

-The PostgreSQL Todo starter keeps the clustered-function contract source-first and route-free: work.mpl stays on @cluster pub fn sync_todos(), main.mpl boots through Node.start_from_env(), GET /todos and GET /todos/:id dogfood explicit-count HTTP.clustered(1, ...), GET /health plus mutating routes stay local, and the Dockerfile packages the binary produced by meshc build ..
-Treat the PostgreSQL starter as the fuller starter layered above the same route-free clustered contract, not as a replacement for the canonical route-free public surfaces.
+The PostgreSQL Todo starter keeps the clustered-function contract source-first: work.mpl stays on @cluster pub fn sync_todos(), main.mpl boots through Node.start_from_env(), shared reads and idempotent POST /todos use HTTP.clustered(...), GET /health plus unsafe-keyless PUT and DELETE stay local, and the Dockerfile packages the binary produced by meshc build ..
+It is also the generated starter that owns the staged deploy + failover proof chain once you leave this first-contact tooling page for the proof pages.
 Keep the SQLite starter on its honest single-node contract instead of treating it as a clustered/operator proof surface.

 Inspect a running clustered app with the same operator order used by the scaffold and examples/todo-postgres/README.md: